 Lead Paint Abatement/Reduction

 The City’s goal is to make all of our homes in Fresno as safe as possible.
 The quality of our housing reflects the quality of our neighborhoods.
 The role of the Code Enforcement Division is to work with residents to help remediate lead hazards in privately owned housing.

 The purpose of the program is to prevent childhood lead poisoning by creating lead-safe housing.
 This program provides comprehensive lead services including testing of qualifying homes, control of any lead hazards found, and parent education.

 How it Works

-Before purchasing a property, the purchaser may request a code lien payoff summary.
-The City will issue a summary of liens due at closing.
-These are divided into two categories—abatement liens and fines or citations.
-Abatement liens are the actual cost of abatement such as trash or weed removal.
+Before purchasing a property, the purchaser must contact the City to initiate a the Lien Waiver Program by completing the Code Lien Waiver Request.
+The City will issue a summary of liens due at closing and outline terms of a Code Lien Waiver Agreement.
+Liens due are divided into two categories: 1) abatement liens and 2) fines or citations.
+Abatement liens are the actual cost of abatements such as trash or weed removal incurred by the City.
 Fines or citations are the fees associated with the code enforcement action and the penalties assessed to the property owner for noncompliance.

-The purchaser will request an agreement from the City with complete scope of work and anticipated investment.
-At a minimum the work must remediate all code violations.
+With agreed upon terms, a scope of work to bring the property into compliance, and a summary of the anticipated investment, the City and purchaser enter into a Lien Waiver Agreement.
+At a minimum, the work must remediate all code violations.
 The purchaser may request up to 90 days to complete the work necessary.

 The City Manager may enter into an agreement to waive up to $100,000 in fines or citations.
-The purchaser must pay all abatement liens at closing.
+The purchaser must pay all abatement liens at closing or through.
 At the end of the 90 days, the City will determine if the investment has been made and the code violations removed.
 At that time, the agreement will be completed and the code case closed.

 City Waives Fees and Citations